louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Since an IP multicast tree is unidirectional, it is impossible to use the QUIC path challenge/response mechanism to create the flexicast flow along an IP multicast tree.
 Flexicast QUIC only uses path challenge/response on unicast paths.
+Flexicast QUIC replaces the explicit path challenge/response from Multipath QUIC to create the flexicast flow by an implicit path creation.
+Since the destination address of this new "path" is a multicast IP address, it is impossible for receivers to test its reachability from the source.
+An underlying mechanism (e.g., using IGMP) SHOULD provide feedback to the receiver on the reachability of the flexicast flow at the IP multicast address provided by the source.

-Furthermore, the data received over the multicast path cannot be acknowledged over this path since it is unidirectional.
-Flexicast QUIC receivers return acknowledgments using MP_ACK frames over the unicast path to provide feedback to the server.
+Furthermore, the data received over the flexicast flow cannot be acknowledged over this path since it is unidirectional.
+Because Flexicast QUIC uses Multipath QUIC, ACK frames are replaced by MP_ACK frames.
+Flexicast QUIC receivers MUST send acknowledgments to the source using MP_ACK frames sent on their unicast path.

-To join an IP multicast tree, the receivers must be informed of the source and group addresses of this tree.
-The server uses the MC_ANNOUNCE frame to advertise the identifier of the multicast tree that the receivers can join.
+To join the flexicast flow, the receivers must be informed of the source and group addresses of this tree.
+The server uses the FC_ANNOUNCE frame to advertise the identifier of the multicast tree that the receivers can join.

-The Flexicast QUIC packets that are sent over an IP multicast tree must be encrypted and authenticated.
+The Flexicast QUIC packets that are sent over the flexicast flow must be encrypted and authenticated.
 However, these packets cannot be encrypted using the TLS keys derived during the QUIC connection establishment since each unicast path has its own set of TLS keys.
-To secure the transmission of Flexicast QUIC packets along an IP multicast tree, the source generates an independent set of security keys and shares them using the MC_ANNOUNCE frame to all receivers over the unicast path.
+To secure the transmission of Flexicast QUIC packets along the flexicast flow, the source generates an independent set of security keys and shares them using the FC_KEY frame (see {{fc-key-frame}}) to all receivers over the unicast path.
 Since this frame is sent over the unicast paths, it is authenticated and encrypted using the TLS keys associated to each unicast path.